H2OKing89/KingToneDetect/docs/PROGRAM_PLANNING.md

 | v1.0.0   | September 11, 2024  | Quentin King      | Initial release with basic scenarios and planning details.                                   |

 ---

-### Summary of Changes (September 12, 2024):

-1. **Parallel Tone Detection & Recording**: Added support for parallel detection of multiple departments, isolating recordings to prevent interference.
-Defined parameters such as `parallel_tone_detection`, `max_parallel_recordings`, and `recording_isolation`.

-2. **Notification Process Enhancements**: Enhanced notification handling with parallel notification sending for multiple departments.
-Configured retries and backoff for failed notifications.
-Updated settings for Pushover and email notifications.

-3. **Retry Logic & Disk Space Management**: Detailed error handling for notifications and recordings.
-Added retry logic for tone detection, notification sending, and disk space exhaustion.
-Defined parameters such as `max_notification_retries`, `disk_space_limit_mb`, and `fallback_method`.

-4. **Logging Reminder**: Documented the need to revisit logging during later development phases to ensure robust error handling for all components.